PlatformAwareProgramming/CloudClusters.jl/README.md

 @reconnect :FXqElAnSeTEpQAm
 ```

 In the above code, ```:FXqElAnSeTEpQAm``` is the handle of a cluster not terminated in a previous execution session.
 But how may the user discover the cluster handle of a non-terminated cluster?
-After a crash, for example.
-For that, the user may call the ___@clusters___ macro, which returns a list of non-terminated clusters in previous sessions that can be reconnected:
+For example, after a system crash?
+For that, the user may call the ___@clusters___ macro, which returns a list of non-terminated clusters in previous sessions that are still alive and can be reconnected:

 ```julia
 julia> @clusters